 - Anyone using the title “psychotherapist” or any abbreviation thereof; or

-- Anyone who considered themselves qualified to practice as a psychotherapist in Ontario
+- Anyone who considers themselves qualified to practice as a psychotherapist in Ontario

 There is no need for counsellors who work outside the scope of psychotherapy to be registered.
 The college recognizes the significant overlap between different types of counselling and psychotherapy.
 Please read the distinction between psychotherapy and counselling, as formulated by the Health Professions Regulatory Advisory Council (HPRAC).